airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 There are fundamentally two types of scaling, horizontal scale, and vertical scale.
 Vertical scaling loosely means adding resources to a given machine.
 More RAM, more CPU cores.
 Horizontal Scale means multiple machines running your database.

 #### 2.5.1 Scaling Postgres
 As long as you can maintain Vertical Scale, Postgres scaling is trivial.
 You add more power to your machine, bump up the resources allocated to Postgres, and you're off to the races.
 But sooner or later this will hit a ceiling.
 Scaling Postgres Horizontally is significantly harder, but doable.
 There are several valid strategies to achieve this.
 At the core these are replication for reads (a master machine that allows writes, and multiple read only machines), and sharding.
-Sharding is a complex topic with multiple solutions, from application level load balancing, down to database level logic to store the shardid as part of the primary key as done at instagram: http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram A detailed discussion of the approaches is out of scope of this article.
+Sharding is a complex topic with multiple solutions, from application level load balancing, down to database level logic to store the shardid as part of the primary key as done at instagram<sup>[Instagram Postgres Sharding](http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram).</sup> A detailed discussion of the approaches is out of scope of this article.

 #### 2.5.2 Scaling Mongo

 MongoDB Supports Sharding at the technology level.
 When sharded, collections are partitioned by a `shard key`.
 Mongo's `query routers` can then identify the right shard to read from.
-A great resource to achieve good sharding, complete with best practices for balancing shard sizes, can be found here: http://docs.mongodb.org/master/MongoDB-sharding-guide.pdf
+A great resource to achieve good sharding, complete with best practices for balancing shard sizes, can be found in the documentation<sup>[Sharding Mongo](http://docs.mongodb.org/master/MongoDB-sharding-guide.pdf)</sup>

 Winner: MongoDB.
 Technical Victory due to native sharding support and ease.